8 Seconds: Release

 8 Seconds was released in the United States on February 25, 1994.
-In the Philippines, the film was released on September 8, 1994, with free "Luke Perry handkerchiefs" handed out to moviegoers who present the film's newspaper ad at the lobby of any theater; the film was promoted as being the first American film to be given by the Movie and Television Review and Classification Board's (MTRCB) an "Excellent" rating.
+In the Philippines, the film was released on September 8, 1994, with free Luke Perry handkerchiefs handed out to moviegoers who present the film's newspaper ad at the lobby of any theater; the film was promoted as being the first American film to be given by the Movie and Television Review and Classification Board (MTRCB) an "Excellent" rating.

 Critical response

 The film gained a mixed reception.
 The Milwaukee Journal Sentinel praised Perry's acting but criticized the performance of Cynthia Geary, who played Kellie Kyle Frost.
 It holds a 36% rating from Rotten Tomatoes based on 14 reviews.